bsts-projects/psystats/README.md

-# Sample Problems for an Undergraduate Statistics in Psychology Course
+# Sample Problem Generator for an Undergraduate Statistics in Psychology Course

 An ongoing project to create a series of juypter notebooks that can be used to randomly generate sample problems and their worked solutions using python